Singakutty: Plot

 The deal is that the man wants to place an explosive bomb at a certain temple, which was given to him.
 Attempts failed when Kadhir alerts his friends through an SOS message in a cigarette packet.
 He got beat up by thugs for trying to alert his friends.
 It is revealed to Kadhir that the mysterious man himself is the elder brother of the guy whom Kadhir had handed over to the cops.
 By then, only Kadhir understood the situation that he was a terrorist; it was a trap for him to fulfill his goal of an explosion and his brother's revenge.
 So Kadhir placed the bomb at the temple between lakhs of people, as advised.
 Though he placed the bomb, he refused to go back, thinking the explosion would have a brutal effect.
 Anticipating Kadhir would refuse to step back, the man planted another bomb in a handbag and gave it to Kadhir's mother, dropped her in a mid-street, and released the other two.
 When both bombs are about to explode in twenty minutes, technically, Kadhir can only save either the people or his mother.
 So he initially went to save his mother and started searching in the streets.

 Parallel narration is the comedy track of the juice shop owner Paul, confusing Kadhir and his mother who is with the hand bag.

 Time is running out, Kadhir reaches the temple to defuse the bomb and save lakhs of people, instead of his mother.
 He identified the bomb bag that he had left, and took the bomb, ran to the upstairs of the temple.
-With only ten seconds left for the explosion, he throws it towards the sky, using his discus throw technique, which he practiced.
+With only ten seconds left for the explosion, he throws it towards the sky, using his discus throw technique, which he practised.
 The bomb exploded and nobody was harmed since it travelled a safe radial distance by Kadhir's throw.
 Kadhir and his family were united, and he received appreciation from the city commissioner and the media.

 Soundtrack

-The soundtrack was composed by Prasanna Shekhar.
+The soundtrack was composed by Prasanna Shekhar, in his debut.
 It includes a remix of "Aattama Therottama", composed by Ilaiyaraaja for Captain Prabhakaran (1991).
 The audio was launched on 11 February 2008.